ibm-cloud-docs/vmwaresolutions/conref.md

 CONTENT:

 You can also specify an instance name that meets the following requirements:
-* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and hyphen (-) characters are allowed.
-* No consecutive dash characters are allowed.
+* No consecutive hyphens are allowed.
 * The instance name must start with a lowercase alphabetic character.
 * The instance name must end with a lowercase alphabetic or numeric character.
 * The maximum length of the instance name is 10 characters.